Deltares/hydromt/docs/user_guide/model_update.rst

 The following example updates (overwrites!) the landuse-landcover based staticmaps in a Wflow model with the ``setup_lulcmaps`` method based on a the different landuse-landcover dataset according to ``setup_lulcmaps.lulc_fn=vito``.
 The ``vito`` dataset must be defined in the ``data_catalog.yml`` catalog file.
-Note that no .ini file is used here but instead the methods and options are defined in update command.
+Note that no .ini file is used here but instead the methods and options are defined in the update command.

 .. code-block:: console